yassine-youcefi/react-native-todo-app/README.md

 # react-native-todo-app
-todo app using react native
+- This is simple Todo app using React-native & EXPO